absolunet/docs-node-ioc/src/docs/04_basics/03_routing/en.md

 ```

 When registering a controller, they are bound to the application under their name.
-The fact that the controller are in `PascalCase` clashes with the other services and should not entered in conflict.
+The fact that the controllers are in `PascalCase` clashes with the other services and should prevent conflicts.

 You can retrieve a controller instance anytime by using the `get` method.